sharmilajesupaul/node_path_speed_test/README.md

 1. We could teach NodeJS the location of the packages in our cache by appending each package to `NODE_PATH` (e.g., `NODE_PATH=/cache/package-a:/cache/package-b...`).
 2. Alternatively, we could construct a single `node_modules` directory inside our sandbox that symlinks directories to each package in our cache.
 This would follow the rules of Node's default module resolution where top-level directories under `node_modules` are the name (or scope) of a package.

-We found that approach 2 (not overloading `NODE_PATH`) was much more scalable in terms of performance than 1 (listing individual dirs in `NODE_PATH`).
-The difference is very noticeable, and it seems like the further the package is listed in `NODE_PATH`, the slower it is to load.
-Node checks the list for each resolution, making it an O(n) operation, whereas the default resolution is constant.
+We found that approach 2 (a single `node_modules` dir) was much more scalable in terms of performance than 1 (multiple `node_modules` dirs).
+The difference is very noticeable, and it seems like the larger the package name is, the slower it is to load.
+Node checks every potential path each package resolution, making it an O(n) operation, whereas the default resolution is constant.

 ## Test 1 - Multiple directories in `NODE_PATH`, 1 `node_modules` directory per package